 Marketing and sales.
 Marketing and sales expenses were 35 percent and 38 percent of net revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-Actual spending increased 11 percent as a result of higher employee costs and incremental spending related to the May 1998 acquisition of Genius (see Note 2).
+Actual spending increased 11 percent as a result of higher employee costs and incremental spending related to the May 1998 acquisition of certain assets from Genius (see Note 2).
 The Company expects to continue to invest in marketing and sales of its products, to develop market opportunities, and to promote Autodesk's competitive position.
 Accordingly, the Company expects marketing and sales expenses to continue to be significant, both in absolute dollars and as a percentage of net revenues.

 Research and development.
 Research and development expenses represented 19 percent and 20 percent of net revenues in the second quarter of fiscal years 1999 and 1998, respectively.
-Actual research and development spending (including capitalized software development costs of \$434,000 in the second quarter of fiscal year 1998) increased by 14 percent from the same period in the prior fiscal year due to the addition of software engineers, expenses associated with the development of new and enhanced products, including the next release of AutoCAD, and incremental costs associated with the acquisition of Genius (see Note 2).
-The Company anticipates that research and development efforts by the Company's market groups and incremental personnel costs.
+Actual research and development spending (including capitalized software development costs of \$434,000 in the second quarter of fiscal year 1998) increased by 14 percent from the same period in the prior fiscal year due to the addition of software engineers, expenses associated with the development of new and enhanced products, including the next release of AutoCAD, and incremental costs associated with the acquisition of certain assets from Genius (see Note 2).
+The Company anticipates that research and development expenses will increase in future periods as a result of product development efforts by the Company's market groups and incremental personnel costs.
 Additionally, the Company intends to continue recruiting and hiring experienced software developers and to consider the licensing and acquisition of complementary software technologies and businesses.

 General and administrative.
-General and administrative expenses were 16 percent of net revenues in the second quarter of fiscal year 1999 as compared to 15 percent of net revenues in the second quarter of the prior fiscal year.
-In absolute dollar terms, general and administrative expenses increased 37 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses (\$2.5 million increase), amortization of intangibles recorded in connection with the acquisition of Genius (see Note 2) (\$1.5 million increase), costs related to the Company's Year 2000 compliance program (\$0.9 million), and costs associated with the ongoing nonpublic Federal Trade Commission investigation of Autodesk's business practices (\$0.8 million).
+General and administrative expenses were 15 percent of net revenues in the second quarter of fiscal year 1999 as compared to 14 percent of net revenues in the second quarter of the prior fiscal year.
+In absolute dollar terms, general and administrative expenses increased 36 percent from the same period of the prior fiscal year, resulting primarily from increased employee-related expenses, amortization of intangibles recorded in connection with the acquisition of certain assets from Genius (see Note 2), costs related to the Company's Year 2000 compliance program, and costs associated with the ongoing nonpublic Federal Trade Commission investigation of Autodesk's business practices.
 The Company currently expects that general and administrative expenses will increase in future periods to support spending on infrastructure, including continued investment in Autodesk's worldwide information systems and making any additional corrections to the Company's infrastructure in connection with its Year 2000 compliance program; and to amortize goodwill and other intangible assets associated with recent business combinations.

 Nonrecurring charges--Genius acquisition.
 On May 4, 1998, the Company entered into an agreement with Genius CAD Software GmbH ("Genius"), a German limited liability company to purchase various mechanical computer-aided-design ("CAD") software applications and technologies (the "acquisition").
 In consideration for this acquisition, the Company paid Genius approximately \$69 million in cash.
 The acquisition has been accounted for using the purchase method of accounting.
-In connection with the acquisition, the Company recorded a charge for in-process research and development of \$13.1 million, all of which was recorded in the quarter ended July 31, 1998.